- About This Trip

 You need to supply your own towels for those nights when we are not in a hotel.
 We suggest keeping them light, utilizing the quick-dry towels that you can purchase at outdoor supply stores.
-Again, there are numerous outlets available for this in Whitehorse.
+There are numerous outlets available for this in Whitehorse.
 West Adventures does not rent towels.

 Included and Optional Activities

 We include quite a few activities in our trips and expect that you have joined our trips because you want to participate in these types of activities.
 Included on this trip are National Parks passes, a Prince William Sound cruise, Denali Park scenic tour, a ferry ride.
 You have the right to refrain from these included activities; however, in this case, you will not be refunded for the activities you choose not to participate in.
 When appropriate or necessary, the trip leader will attempt to arrange an alternative, but that will be at your additional expense.